-Chemical, physical, and biological methods-Yearly sampling with the full set of variables took place in April 2001 to 2002, March 2003 to 2005, March 2006, and April 2007 to 2009.
-Quarterly sampling at the original seven mainstem sites was initiated in December of 2004 to document biota that might be available seasonally.
-A 1-minute kick method with a D-frame net (700-800 micron mesh) was used for sampling benthic invertebrates along a ca. 10-meter reach at each sampling site.
+Chemical, physical, and biological methods

+Yearly sampling with the full set of variables took place in April 2001-2002, March 2003-2006, and April 2007-2009.
+A 1-min kick method with a D-frame net (700-800 μ mesh) was used for sampling benthic invertebrates along a ca. 10-m reach at each sampling site.
 Samples were preserved in 70% propanol.
-In the laboratory, samples were washed in a 600-micron mesh sieve to remove alcohol, invertebrates were picked from the substrate with the aid of an illuminated 10X magnifier, and then the entire sample was enumerated and identified under a binocular dissecting scope.
+In the laboratory, samples were washed in a $600-\mu$ mesh sieve to remove alcohol, invertebrates were picked from the substrate with the aid of an illuminated $\times 10$ magnifier, and then the entire sample was enumerated and identified under a binocular dissecting scope.
+Insect taxa were mostly identified to genus while Chironomidae were identified to subfamily or tribe.

 Starting in 2003 biomass of coarse particulate organic matter (CPOM) and plant matter related to autotrophic production (periphyton) were obtained from the macroinvertebrate sample.
-These samples were dried at 60° C for 48 hrs and weighed to the nearest hundredth of a gram.
+These samples were dried at 60°C for 48 h and weighed to the nearest hundredth of a gram.

 Environmental variables measured for each site included physico-chemical parameters, water chemistry analyses, and measurements of habitat qualities.
 Dissolved oxygen (DO), conductivity, pH, temperature, and turbidity were measured with portable meters.
 Water samples for alkalinity were analyzed using titration methods, while hardness was determined by calculation from Ca and Mg concentrations or from titration.
 Water samples for analyses of major ions and nutrients (nitrogen and phosphorus compounds) were collected in high-density-polyethylene bottles and transported to the laboratory in an iced, insulated cooler.
-Water samples were analyzed by Reclamation' s Lower Colorado Regional laboratory using standard methods (APHA, 1975; APHA 1998; USGS, 1979).
+Water samples were analyzed by Reclamation's Lower Colorado Regional laboratory using standard methods (APHA, 1975, 1998; USGS, 1979).

 Size composition of the substrate was visually estimated at each site in the area where macroinvertebrates were collected.
 Categories were expressed as percent bedrock, boulders, cobble, coarse gravel, fine gravel, and sand/fines.
-Percentage categories were converted to a single substrate index (S.I.) value (e.g., Jowett and Richardson, 1990) using the formula S.I.=0.08 %bedrock + 0.07 %boulder + 0.06 %cobble +0.05 %gravel +0.04 %fine gravel + 0.03 %sand and fines.
-Wet width of the stream was measured with a measuring tape or a range finder.
+Percentage categories were converted to a single substrate index (S.I.) value (e.g., Jowett & Richardson, 1990) using the formula S.I. = 0.08 %bedrock + 0.07 %boulde + 0.06 %cobble + 0.05 %gravel + 0.04 %fine gravel + 0.03 %sand and fines.
+Stream wet width was measured with a measuring tape or a range finder.
 Depth was measured with a calibrated rod.